uozuAho/rl_montecarlo_blackjack/readme.md

 # todo

+- nothing showing in value plot. test can find state in dict
 - finish evaluating 'stay on 20 agent'
     - plot?
 - make a random agent for the console demo